s3mant/browser-startup-page/README.md

+# nothing here?

+idk what to do lmao.

+# Custom browser startup page.

+A nice looking home page for browsing the internet, cuz why not?

-# chrome-startup-page
+# How to apply?

-a custom startup page for chrome
+just google 💀